Spreading Models in Banach Space Theory: The hierarchy of spreading models

 \chapter{The hierarchy of spreading models}

-In this chapter we will introduce the notion of higher order spreading model, which is a generalization of the classical one defined by A. Brunel and L. Sucheston in \cite{BS}.
-The main new ingredient here is the concept of an $\ff$-sequence in a Banach space, where $\ff$ is a regular thin family.
-The $\ff$-sequences generate the $\ff$-spreading models in a similar way as the usual sequences generate the classical spreading models in a Banach space $X$.
-The $\ff$-sequence and the corresponding spreading model are connected through the concept of plegma.
-The proof of the existence of $\ff$-spreading models follows similar steps as the standard one of the classical case and heavily relies on the Ramsey properties of plegma families stated in Section \ref{section admissibility}.
-In the second subsection we provide a classification of higher order spreading models.
-More precisely we show that if a spreading model is generated by an $\ff$-sequence in a Banach space $X$, then it is also generated by an $\ff'$-sequence in $X$, where $\ff'$ is any other regular thin family with the same order as $\ff$.
-This explains that a spreading model generated by an $\ff$-sequence is completely determined by the order of the regular thin family $\ff$.
-As consequence we provide a classification of all spreading models.
+In this chapter we will introduce the notion of the higher order spreading model, which is a generalization of the classical one invented by A. Brunel and L. Sucheston in \cite{BS}.
+The definition is based on the concepts of the $\ff$-sequences and plegma families.
+It is shown that if a spreading model is generated by an $\ff$-sequence in a Banach space $X$, then it is also generated by a $\g$-sequence in $X$, where $\g$ is any other regular thin family with at least the same order as $\ff$.
+This explains that a spreading model generated by an $\ff$-sequence is completely determined by the order of the regular thin family $\ff$ and furthermore the $\xi$-spreading models define an increasing hierarchy.